top of page

 Yeshiva Chesed Leavraham

 The yeshiva Chesed LeAvraham Ubinyan Shlomo was established in 1747.
-It was a Sephardic institution, led by R' David Pardo and later R' Yaakov Elyashar. it was still functioning in 1948, when its library and building was destroyed by the Arab Legion.
+It was a Sephardic institution, led by R' David Pardo and later R' Yaakov Elyashar.
+It was still functioning in 1948, when its library and building was destroyed by the Arab Legion.
 This note states that a student who leaves the yeshiva for 3 years loses his stipend and his status in the yeshiva.
 Signed by R' Yaakov Elyashar, R' Moshe Pardo and others.

 Yeshivas Breslov